teadetime/computer_vision/README.md

 ## Desired Goal
 - Sophisticated behavior of neato via complex hand movements or patterns.

+Current Plan
+- Nathan will work on trainging the hand detector object detection
+- Sander will work on finger point detection and hand masking!
+- Nathan Will work on getting some basic images
 - ie number of fingers to control speed or closeness to camera, make neato follow the hand

 ## What is a stretch goal?